WEC-Sim/WEC-Sim/_sources/moordyn.txt

 	When the MoorDyn block is used, the user needs to initiate the mooring class by setting :code:`mooring = mooringClass('mooring name')` in the WEC-Sim input file (wecSimInputFile.m), followed by number of mooring lines is defined in MoorDyn (``mooring(1).moorDynLines = <Number of mooring lines>``)

 	A mooring folder that includes a moorDyn input file (``lines.txt``) is required in the simulation folder.
-	A WEC-Sim/MoorDyn coupling example is provided in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications/tree/master/RM3_MoorDyn>`_ repository and will be described in the following subsection.

 	..
 Note:
 		WEC-Sim/MoorDyn coupling only allows one mooring configuration in the simulation.

 Tutorial: RM3 with MoorDyn
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	This section describes how to simulate a mooring connected WEC system in WEC-Sim using MoorDyn.
 The RM3 two-body floating point absorber is connected to a three-point catenary mooring system with an angle of 120 between the lines in this example case.
-The RM3 with MoorDyn folder is located under `WEC-Sim_Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_.
+The RM3 with MoorDyn folder is located under `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_.

 	* WEC Model: To couple WEC-Sim with MoorDyn, the MoorDyn Block is added in parallel to the constraint block